cadogsoftware/cadogsoftware.github.io/docs/spring-rest/SpringRESTBestPractices.md

   void deleteByIsbn(String isbn);

-  List<Book> findByTitleAndAuthor(String title, String author);
+  List<Book> findByTitleAndAuthorFirstNameAndAuthorLastName(String title,
+      String authorFirstName, String authorLastName);

 }

 ```

 As you can see we have added a few methods that we need.
-Spring JPA makes it particularly easy to add your own custom queries such as 'findByTitleAndAuthor'.
+Spring JPA makes it particularly easy to add your own custom queries such as 'findByTitleAndAuthorFirstNameAndAuthorLastName'.
 Hopefully it is obvious what this does!

 ### Start up the application